tremor-rs/tremor-runtime/docs/artefacts/onramps.md

 ### metronome

-This sends a periodic tick down the output.
-It is an excelent tool to generate some test traffic to validate pipelines.
+This sends a periodic tick downstream.
+It is an excellent tool to generate some test traffic to validate pipelines.

 The default [codec](../codecs) is `pass`. (since we already output decoded JSON)